cbl789/LoRAFactory-DatasetGenerator/README.md

 - Use 1K resolution instead of 4K
 - Disable vision captions for faster generation

+### LLM Parser errors
+- Keep number of items ≤ 40 per generation
+- Run multiple generations if you need more

 ## 📜 License

 MIT - Use freely for any purpose.